What is the Pupil Premium?

 - Smaller teaching groups in English and Mathematics, SSA support, spelling and reading workshops along with our Accelerated Reading Programme

-- Funding used to facilitate educational interests both in and out of school
+- Funding used to facilitate educational interests both in and out of school for example: Music Lessons with Solihull Music Service

-- Morning Breakfast Club to support Pupil Premium students
+- Morning Breakfast Club to support Pupil Premium students to start the day well

 - Bespoke personalised timetables for some Pupil Premium students to increase motivation, reduce school refusal etc.